 3. Hybrid machine translation (HMT)

-Hybrid MT combines rule-based and statistical MT.
-Using translation memory (TM), hybrid MT can deliver consistent quality.
+Hybrid MT combines rule-based and statistical MT to improve translation quality.
+Usingtranslation memory (TM), hybrid MT can deliver consistent quality.
 However, hybrid MT can also require extensive human post-editing by a qualified linguist.

 4. Neural machine translation (NMT)

 Advancements in deep learning, a type of machine learning that uses artificial neural networks to learn from data, led to neural machine translation.
 A breakthrough in this technology came in 2016 when Google introduced Neural MT.
 Using a neural network, artificial intelligence (AI), modeled on the human brain, this type of MT predicts the most likely word sequence.
 NMT is more accurate and fluent than SMT because it learns the relationships between words and phrases.
 Also, NMT can translate rare or low-resource languages more effectively because it is able to learn from large amounts of data even when it’s not aligned perfectly between the source and target language.
 There are, however, some lingering challenges with neural MT, like long sentences and word alignment, that the industry is seeking to resolve.

 Another innovative development came with the development of adaptive MT in 2016.
 Adaptive MT is usually used with an NMT model.
 In this approach, translators interact with MT suggestions — effectively training the MT engine in real time.

 As it’s trained, the MT engine learns new terms and phrases in the right context and can even learn your brand’s tone and voice.
 This helps NMT generate higher-quality translations.
 With adaptive MT, MT platform providers can further optimize MT engines for speed, quality, and budget for large-scale localization initiatives.